nighthawkcoders/APCSA/_pages/00_schedule.md

       {% assign start = 34 %}
       {% assign end = 36 %}
 ## Unit {{unit}}: Trimester 3 Data Structures
-> Trimester 3 Wrap up instructional site or lessons to contribute to NightHawk Coding Society.
+> Trimester 3 Wrap up preferred project or instructional site lessons to contribute to the NightHawk Coding Society library.
+If you are selected, then you will get a high 'A' on final.

   {% endif %}